 Whitworth University collaborates with leading public Montessori education organizations to offer a versatile program designed to meet your career and personal goals, with access to training opportunities from experts in the field.

 Since 1979, Montessori Northwest has worked to inspire new thinking about education and the nature of childhood.
-The Montessori teacher-training center in Portland, Oregon offers rigorous, practical and in-depth adult education, in affiliation with the Associate Montessori Internationale (AMI).
+Montessori Northwest offers rigorous, practical and in-depth adult education, in affiliation with the Associate Montessori Internationale (AMI).

 Founded in 2012, The National Center for Montessori in the Public Sector (NCMPS) is an independent non-profit organization that provides a range of services, from school start-up, to resource development, professional development and advocacy, in order to support the growth of public Montessori in the United States.